Table of Contents

 The regime ties stablecoin issuance and distribution into financial crime compliance expectations.
 For operators, this means you must design for KYC, sanctions controls, monitoring, and recordkeeping as operating requirements.

-- Document payment stablecoin classification and your regulatory pathway.
+- Document payment stablecoin classification and your regulatory pathway (federal vs. state, bank vs. non-bank).

 - Encode reserve eligibility, liquidity, and concentration limits into treasury controls; map them to disclosure outputs.